4:13 Dream

-4:13 Dream is the thirteenth studio album by English rock band the Cure, released on 27 October 2008 by Suretone and Geffen Records.
-The album was preceded by four singles.
+4:13 Dream is the thirteenth studio album by the English rock band the Cure, released on 27 October 2008 by Suretone and Geffen Records.
+It was produced by Robert Smith and Keith Uddin.

+The album was preceded by four singles, all of which were released on 13th of each month, starting in May with "The Only One" and ending in August with "The Perfect Boy".
+The band also released a remix EP in September, also on the 13th, titled Hypnagogic States (2008), which featured remixes from Fall Out Boy and Thirty Seconds to Mars.
+It was the band's last album of original material until Songs of a Lost World (2024).

+It received mixed reception from critics, with many feeling it was too similar to the band's previous output.

 Production

-The thirteenth studio album by the Cure was originally intended to be a double album; however, frontman Robert Smith confirmed in interviews that this idea was scrapped, despite the fact that 33 songs had been recorded.
-Therefore, at least 20 additional songs were recorded for the album that did not make the final cut, with four being used for B-sides.

-Smith has said, "Compiling a single CD album required a different approach (for one thing there was no longer the time to 'spread out' and connect the different moods as I had originally intended) and as a consequence a number of (my favorite!) slower songs and instrumental pieces were left unfinished and unreleased."
-Smith attested that the album would mostly comprise the upbeat songs the band recorded, while the darker songs may be released on another album.

 Some songs featured on the album were recycled demos from earlier album sessions.
-One from the 1990s and two from the 1980s, including "Sleep When I'm Dead", which was originally written for the 1985 album The Head on the Door.
+One track was from the 1990s and two were from the 1980s, including "Sleep When I'm Dead", which was originally written for the 1985 album The Head on the Door.

 Smith co-produced the album with the assistance of Keith Uddin.
 Apart from the four band members and Uddin, no one was allowed in the recording sessions, in order to limit distractions.
-Smith said the band no longer screamed at each other over disagreements and that "The feeling in the studio [was] electric ...".
+Smith said the band no longer screamed at each other over disagreements and that "The feeling in the studio [was] electric".
+Guitarist Porl Thompson rejoined The Cure after quitting for several years to focus on his visual art career.